TIY-ATL-ROR-2015-Jan/slides/01-21/questions.md

 All these methods should primarily query `Blarg::Models::Post`.
 The top_tags method will require some extra work to iterate over the tags array that gets handed back.

+Running `binding.pry` followed by `ls ActiveRecord::Base` inside the camping console may give you some ideas.
+That combined with the Rails [query guide][query] are probably your best resource on figuring out what tools will be helpful.

 HINT: The months method can be written purely using ActiveRecord query magic, no need
       to aggregate things into a hash as we did in class for scoreboard.
 You would need `.each` on the query to pass the final results to a block that `puts` them. :)